 How long does the campaign last?

-The Sledgehammer Fund will take place from 1 January until 31
+The Sledgehammer Fund took place from 1 January until 31 March

 Is the Sledgehammer Fund raising money for something